 - Exercise quells feelings of restlessness and makes fidgeting and hyperactivity less common.

-- It can calm the nervous system, retraining the fight-or-flight response, making emotional outbursts less likely.
+- It can calm the nervous system, retraining the fight-or-flight response and making emotional outbursts less likely.

 - Exercise promotes longevity of health and life.